 Custom queries are reports designed by users and built by DevResults staff to provide folks with additional ways of organizing program information.
 While DevResults offers many built-in tools for examining program information, there might be some way of looking at your work that can't be generated by existing tools.
 Custom queries can be used to structure information in a particular way, or to consolidate information from multiple pages in one place.
 Once a custom query has been set up, you can run the query on-demand and either view the results in the browser or in an Excel download.

 In this article, you can learn how to:

-To view a list of all custom queries, go to the Administration menu and click on Custom Queries.
+To view a list of all custom queries, go to the Tools menu and click on Custom Queries.

 This will open the Custom Queries index page, which displays all the custom queries in your site that you have access to.
 From the Custom Queries index, you can download the query results in Excel by clicking the Export button, or you can view query results in your browser by clicking on either the name or the description of a query.